TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 - [x] Tooltips/mouseover information
 - [x] Click on breadcrumb to go back to that question (prompt for non-universal questions)
 - [x] Code help popups (https://github.com/heelhook/chardin.js could be the answer?)
+- [x] Fix progress bar location and give heading.
+- [x] Add in webCodes for each question
+- [x] Fix webCodes when they reset!
+- [ ] Fix design - new banner at top, move down help button
 - [ ] Make more mobile-friendly (reduce padding, increase text size on small screens)
 - [ ] Fix the animation so they fade rather than vanish entirely (low priority).
-- [x] Fix progress bar location and give heading.
 - [ ] Set up cookie so they don't lose progress (low priority)
-- [x] Add in webCodes for each question
-- [x] Fix webCodes when they reset!

 ##Results page
 - changepath.nfshost.com/
 - http://changepath.nfshost.com/results.php?Type=Donate&NT=1&Environmental=1
-- [ ] Decide on what this will look like (both after the decision page and straight)
+- [x] Decide on what this will look like (both after the decision page and straight)
 - [x] Investigate how to pass from javascript to php
 - [x] Investigate firebase as an option (weak queries, which is the only reason I need a database in the first place)
 - [x] Actually code in PHP/mySQL